Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-1/protocol/user-state-transition.md

 #### 1. Compute epoch key of the latest transition (or sign up) epoch

 #### 2. Check the state tree leaf
-* The pre-image of the state tree leaf is checked to determine the user's starting reputation.
+* The pre-image of the state tree leaf is checked to determine the user's starting data.

 #### 3. Iterate over epoch keys